lawal-zulu/Pizza-sales-analyisis/README.md

 order by order_per_days desc
 ```
 ![](Busiest_days.png)
-_This result shows fridays,thursdays and saturdays to be the busiest days for the business._
+_This result shows fridays,thursdays and saturdays tends to be the busiest days for the business._

 2. What hours of the day does the business tend to be busiest?
 ```sql